esanchezll/esanchezll.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Eduardo Sánchez is a Marine Sciences Graduated, Sustainable Fisheries Management M.Sc., Business and Economics PhD student at the University of Santiago de Compostela (Spain).
+Eduardo Sánchez is a Marine Sciences Graduated, Sustainable Fisheries Management M.Sc., Business and Economics PhD student at the University of Santiago de Compostela (Galicia, Spain).
 He is also M.Sc. student in Data Science.

 From the outset, his research has focused on natural resource assessment and management, primarily in marine fisheries and forestry.
 Eduardo Sánchez's research interests primarily revolve around assessing the implementation of management measures and mitigating the effects of climate change at economic, social, and biological levels.